 Q: Was it easy meeting people and making friends?

 A: Again I am very lucky to be working for the university where there are so many facilities so there are always people around.
 There are many ladies here in the same boat (single) and we have a great social group.
-We often have dinner parties at home, or if anyone hears of and event happening it is amazing how the word gets around.
-Also when I got here, the university was still new and for the first few months we lived in Jeddah, travelling daily to/from the university and the networking/making friends (male and female) on the bus made things much easier.
+We often have dinner parties at home, or if anyone hears of an event happening, it is amazing how the word gets around.
+Also, when I got here, the university was still new and for the first few months we lived in Jeddah, travelling daily to/from the university and networking/making friends (male and female) on the bus made things much easier.

 About working in Saudi Arabia